 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-This vegan mustard sauce is creamy and simple to put together.
-It’s sweet, salty, tangy, and oil-free.
-The dressing uses tamari which gives the sauce a salty umami flavor, maple syrup for a little sweetness, and of course, the main flavor driver is spicy brown mustard for a tangy flavor.
+The dressing uses tamari, which gives the sauce an umami flavor, maple syrup for a little sweetness, and spicy brown mustard and apple cider vinegar for a tangy flavor.
+The tahini thickens the dressing, giving it a creamier consistency.

-- Whole-grain mustard can also be substituted for a dressing with a coarser texture and no kick.
+Spicy brown mustard - Dijon mustard can be substituted if you prefer a tangier kick.
+Whole-grain mustard can also be substituted for a dressing with a coarser texture and no kick.

-- Agave can be used instead of maple syrup.
+Maple syrup - Agave can be used instead of maple syrup.

 Tips